kohkimakimoto/inertia-echo/README.md

 e.GET("/about", inertia.Handler("About"))
 ```

-See also official document: [Routing](https://inertiajs.com/routing)
+See also the official document: [Routing](https://inertiajs.com/routing)

 ### Responses